 DAY 08: CHIANG KHONG – HUAY XAI – PAKBENG

-Today, we will head towards the Chiang Khong border where your Thailand guide will assist you to clear clear immigration and customs at Thailand’s border.
+Today, head towards the Chiang Khong border where your Thailand guide will assist you to clear clear immigration and customs at Thailand’s border.
 After that, you will be picked up by your Laotian guide then transferred to the Huay Xai boat station, before embarking on a boat to begin our two-day journey down the Mekong River (6–7 hours today).

-Note: Please bring 2 passport photos per person and cash in USD for the Lao Visa on arrival.
+NOTE: Please bring 2 passport photos per person and cash in USD for the Lao Visa on arrival.

-Your Laos guide will be waiting after clearing immigration at the other side of the bridge (Huay Xai).
+Your Laotian guide will be waiting after clearing immigration at the other side of the bridge (Huay Xai).
 Transport will be provided by road (approximately 9km) to the pier to board the Mekong boat.
 While the boat is basic, the journey is relaxed, a lovely way to experience the slow pace of village life and gorgeous scenery along the river.
-On the way, we will visit villages of the Yao or Lu tribes where a stroll around the village will provide a firsthand look at the traditional rural life of these people.
+On the way, visit villages of the Yao or Lu tribes where a stroll around the village will provide a firsthand look at the traditional rural life of these people.
 Lunch will be served on board as you continue your cruise along the scenic Mekong River.

-Arrive in the town of Pakbeng in the late afternoon.
+Arrive in the town of PAKBENG in the late afternoon.
 Dock at the small trading port of Pakbeng and spend the night in a basic guesthouse.
 This small town is lined with wooden houses along a steep street on the hillside and is quite dynamic.
 Check in the guesthouse then relax.

 Enjoy a buffet lunch on board after the visit.
 In the afternoon, stop at a hill tribe village to watch the traditional process of Lao whiskey production.
-Arrive in the laid-back town of Luang Prabang, full of golden temples and where hundreds of monks walk the streets.
+Arrive in the laid-back town of LUANG PRABANG, full of golden temples and where hundreds of monks walk the streets.

 Just before sunset, meet with your guide for a walk to the top of Mt Phousi, 328 steps to enjoy the panoramic view of the city and the surrounding countryside.
 Descend to the Mekong side of the peninsula and find yourself in the evening hill tribe market.
 Here where you may find plenty of local souvenirs to buy such as handicrafts and textiles.
 Self discover the night market at your own.